 I thought the addition of two aged members of the cult, in the most harrowing scene of the movie, taking a childish glee at the clandestine rituals of the Satanic cult, was a stroke of genius on the part of the director.
 The film was originally intended as a compendium of three stories which accounts for the slightly disjointed nature in which some storylines are started and not conclusively resolved.
 I myself have no problem at all with this and the finished film is far from disjointed.
 The climatic final scene where the returning Justice of the Peace confronts the Devil features a brilliant sequence that was as economic as it was unique and has been widely imitated since.
 Linda Hayden and Patrick Wymark as the antagonist and protagonist of the piece are excellent.
 Special mention should also be made of the sinister soundtrack of Blood on Satan’s Claw which is an integral part of the magic of the film.

 Linda Hayden’s performance is absolutely phenomenal, especially when you take into account that she was only seventeen years old at the time of taking on the role of Angel Blake in the film.
 But these three films were also joined by stuff we saw on TV in the 1970’s.
 Cry of The Banshee from 1970 and directed by Gordon Hessler could easily nudge Witchfinder General out of its place in the classic trinity of the genre.
 It is almost like someone skillfully blended the other two films to make a supernatural version of Witchfinder General with a genuine Witchfinder battling genuine witches.
 The ill-fated and semi forgotten Tam-lin (1970) directed by Roddy McDowell and starring Eva Gardner and Ian McShane is another cult favourite of the genre.
 The screenplay of the film by William Spier was based on the traditional Scottish poem The ballad of Tam Lin.
 The film was released in the US under the title The Devil’s Widow in 1972 and then later as The Devil’s Woman.
 Hammer Films Twins of Evil (1971) with Peter Cushing dressed as a puritan in a rare slightly dark role, could easily slot into the genre as well.
 As could David Gladwell’s Requiem for a Village from 1975.
 Then there are kids TV shows like Children of the Stones (1976) and Owl Service (1968).
 There are also some timeless British television plays to note.
 Oh Whistle and I’ll Come To You my Lad (1968) – which was an excellent adaptation of the M R James story masterfully directed by Jonathan Miller and all the better for being shot in black and white.
 Michael Horden gives a great turn as the eccentric and slightly arrogant academic- Robin Redbreast (1970) A Warning To The Curious (1972) another M R James adaptation (this time in colour) from the BBC’s much remembered ‘A Ghost Story for Christmas’ tradition.
 Peter Vaughan is very good in it as the unfortunate treasure hunter.
 And finally, the lesser known Penda’s Fen (1974).
 These have all been issued on DVD and Blu Ray in recent years, so get them while you can before they become as rare as the Tigon box set.
 In the 1980’s we also had the enigmatic British motion picture The Company of Wolves (1985).
 The film had a wonderful cast featuring Angela Landsbury, Sarah Patterson, David Warner, Stephen Rea, Brian Glover and an uncredited Terrance Stamp as the Devil.
-The jury is still out on whether this film could and should qualify as an entrant to the genre.
-I would say no. Because it’s subject matter deals with dark, village fairy fables as opposed to dark, village beliefs and practices.
-There was also a wonderful series on the BBC called West Country Tales aired in 1982/83.
-This featured what were alleged to be real life contributions from the public regarding weird and supernatural episodes they had experienced in the English West Country.
-The show may not technically be ‘Folk Horror,’ but it is certainly something that’s sure to please fans of the genre.
-It was very well made, despite being produced on a limited budget and having virtually no special effects.
-However, both the acting and the manner in which the scenes are shot are faultless and at times inspired.
-Each episode goes at a subdued pace and there is an understated and genuinely haunting aspect to the better episodes.
-The gentle narrative voice, which takes precedence over actual character dialogue, works better than expected as more ground is covered in the telling of the tale in the limited time frame allowed.
-The electronic, very 1980’s synthesiser soundtrack also deserves special mention for adding to the eerie feel of the tales.
-I think West Country Tales is a hidden gem that does not deserve to be forgotten as it seemingly has.
+I think this is a film that could arguably also possibly qualify as an entrant to the genre.

-To pivot back to the integrity of the construction of the genre, I would also note how it is steeped so much in a history and past that Europe turned its back on with the coming of Judeo- Christian beliefs and the ensuing demonisation of the gods and spirits of the pagan past.
-What we are seeing in these pastoral films and tales is the sinister re-emergence of a lost world, gone, but never wholly forgotten, in those places where the roads were bad and modernity had yet to encroach.
-These aspects of actual history and cultural memory add a nice layer of depth to the genre.
+To go back to the integrity of the genre I would also note how it is steeped so much in a history and past that Europe turned its back on with the coming of Judeo- Christian beliefs and values.
+What we are seeing is a lost world in effect.
+These aspects of real culture and history add a nice layer of depth.
 Whether we are dealing with an actual, or an idealised past is not important.
 What is important is that so many would have liked to see that past recreated, as a stark response to the western world’s industrial complex of the last two centuries.
 This in itself asks you to take the genre seriously.
 Or, at the very least, not to diminish the subject matter to mere hocus pocus cartoonishness as is so often the fate of the horror and supernatural genre.

 For my part, there is something so very enchanting, captivating and haunting about the genre.
 It stays with you and resounds like the magical tales you heard in your earliest formative years The books and films never leave you feeling stupid for investing time in them.
 And on top of that they have become a part of the wider canon of ‘The Folk Revival’.
 I find these books and films entwined with other art forms, particularly that of music- Irish and English Folk in general.
 And then there are artists like Fairport Convention, Sandy Denny, Trees, Culpepper’s Orchard, Mellow Candle and more latterly the wonderful, Irish nouveaux folk of Lankum, the fantastic New Zealand whimsy of Aldous Harding, the forgotten brilliance of Linda Perhacs as well as the psych folk genre that, for me at least, rolls the spectrum of everything folk into one big entity for me; weird cowled figures, old bones, strummed guitars, unholy chants beneath centuries old willows and all!
 This love of all things Folk- be it landscape, film, music, even clothing and architecture is rare from someone like me, the son of Pakistani immigrants.
 As far as I know I exist in a minority of one.